 3 – It will kill our network!

-The drive for better data governance (e.g. GDPR) and the decommissioning of on-prem infrastructure that goes hand-in-hand with the shift to the Cloud has become the tipping point for some of the largest organisations to get a handle on their PSTs.
-From a data governance perspective, consider that the data contained within these PST files is actually an unknown value to the organisation as it is typically dispersed data.
+The drive for better data governance (e.g. GDPR) and the decommissioning of on-prem infrastructure that goes hand-in-hand with the shift to the Cloud has become the tipping point for some of the largest organizations to get a handle on their PSTs.
+From a data governance perspective, consider that the data contained within these PST files is actually an unknown value to the organization as it is typically dispersed data.

 We’re just about to start a project that runs into several hundreds of TBs of PSTs and we’d be kidding ourselves if we thought it was going to be anything less than challenging.

 On a call with the Microsoft Windows team last week they seemed surprised when we said such a project could take well over a year to complete in full.

 I guess Microsoft’s experience with PSTs to date has been to use drive shipping or a network upload, where the customer or a services partner has already done the legwork to corral the PSTs into a central location.
 What we don’t know is how long it took that customer to find all of the data and centralize it.

 The reality is that unless PSTs are stored on network file shares (which, by the way, is not a Microsoft-supported model), PST data will need to be transferred from potentially 1,000’s of individual users workstations scattered over a wide area network.
 Added to this, they will need to be moved whilst users are connected to the network (i.e. during working hours, where network demand is the heaviest).